xraybat/scala-toyrobot/README.md

    16
    18:   // @TODO: remove, and rely only on Robot.inPlace()?? @ANS: possibly, 19    // further investigation...(and let all Commands go thru)
+   20:   // @TODO: if yes, may allow 'if'-branch to be removed...

 /home/psc/src/scala/REA/toyrobot/src/main/scala/robot/Robot.scala:
     1: // @TODO: turn into a castor actor; a robot *is* an actor